 - The Co-operative supermarket chain sells several vegan wines that you will find in all shops, and they are clearly marked on the label.
 This was the first supermarket in the UK to clearly label wines.

 - Waitrose also have a decent selection of vegan wines.

-- Tesco maintain an frequently updated vegan list.
-This one is valid through February 2017.
+- Tesco maintain a frequently updated vegan list.
+This one is valid through May 2017.

 - Oddbins have branches in many major UK cities in England and Scotland, and have a small vegan wine list.